"You look familiar" "Like your dead girlfriend?"

 , that fans of that show have come to call those who look familiar "Repeat Offenders"

 .
-Primary cast members the late Jerry Orbach and S. Epatha Merkerson both played small one-off roles prior to being cast in the series.
+Primary cast members Jerry Orbach, S. Epatha Merkerson and Jeremy Sisto all played small one-off roles prior to being cast in the series.
 Other examples: Diane Neal, who played ADA Casey Novak in seasons 5-9 of SVU, previously appeared as a Wall Street broker who joined two more women in the gang rape of a male dancer

 during a party, then killed one of those women, because she was going to come clean to the police about the rape.